-Boxe-Française Savate is an efficient style of kickboxing from France often noted for its elegance.
+Boxe-Française Savate is an efficient and elegant style of kickboxing from France.

 At the London Savate club we offer regular classes and beginners' courses in Assaut Savate - technical kickboxing.
 Classes concentrate on skill and conditioning but also on play, building up a sweat and having fun.
-Our training takes place near Waterloo and London Bridge, Central London, SE1, close to major transport links.
+We train near Waterloo and London Bridge, Central London, SE1, close to major transport links.
+Start training now.

 What is Savate?

 Savate (pronounced Suh-vat) is an elegant form of combat.
 It dates from the early 1800s and is a mixture of French kicking and English boxing, making it a rare European martial art.
 The strikes are taught to be precise, effective and fluid.

 Savate was formalised in 1830 when a French fighter was, reportedly, beaten by an English boxer and merged the best of each style to create Boxe-Francaise.
 The art was nearly extinguished with the casualties of two World Wars, but today enjoys a resurgence with a worldwide following.

 No. Our training is about tactics and angles - not hitting hard.
 In Assaut Savate the successful fighter wins through inventive techniques, not by brute force.